 Jun 17, 2025

 Leadership succession is accelerating, placing next-generation leaders—particularly engineering managers—at the center of transition efforts.
 This study analyzes three groups: 324 doctoral candidates in technology, 261 engineering managers with master’s degrees, and 234 CEOs from various industries.
+Using multivariate techniques such as principal component analysis, cluster analysis, and ANOVA, the research compares 25 personal and professional competencies and diverse behavioral leadership styles.
+The goal is to identify leadership gaps and offer targeted development strategies aligned with the Engineering Management Body of Knowledge (EMBOK) to strengthen future engineering leadership.

 Nov 14, 2024